PC-Ngumoha/alx-higher_level_programming/0x02-python-import_modules/README.md

 imports the `add`, `sub`, `mul` and `div` functions from the `calculator_1` module and uses them to print out the results of a few simple calculations.

 ### 2-args.py
 prints out a numbered list of all the command line arguments passed into the program.

+### 3-infinite_add.py
+sums the values of all the command line arguments passed into the program and then prints out the result to the screen.